loda-lang/loda-programs/programs/oeis/list1.md

 * [A079309](http://oeis.org/A079309) ([L04 program](079/A079309.asm)): a(n) = C(1,1) + C(3,2) + C(5,3) + ... + C(2*n-1,n).
 * [A079314](http://oeis.org/A079314) ([L07 program](079/A079314.asm)): Number of first-quadrant cells (including the two boundaries) born at stage n of the Holladay-Ulam cellular automaton.
 * [A079316](http://oeis.org/A079316) ([L08 program](079/A079316.asm)): Number of first-quadrant cells (including the two boundaries) That are ON at stage n of the cellular automaton described in A079317.
+* [A079317](http://oeis.org/A079317) ([L09 program](079/A079317.asm)): Number of ON cells after n generations of cellular automaton on square grid in which cells which share exactly one edge with an ON cell change their state.
 * [A079318](http://oeis.org/A079318) ([L18 program](079/A079318.asm)): a(0) = 1; for n > 0, a(n) = (3^(A000120(n)-1) + 1)/2.
 * [A079319](http://oeis.org/A079319) ([L08 program](079/A079319.asm)): a(0) = 1; for n > 1, a(n) = 4*a(n-1) - (2^n-1).
 * [A079326](http://oeis.org/A079326) ([L05 program](079/A079326.asm)): a(n) = the largest number m such that if m monominoes are removed from an n X n square then an L-triomino must remain.